ceph/ceph-rust/README.md

 cd /bootstrap/vms/vagrant
 ./CEPH_UP

+**NOTE: If using the latest version of chef-bcs, you can enable an automatic development environment to be built with all of the development tools.
+See the project for details.**

 This will take about 30 minutes to build out.
 It installs CentOS 7.2, downloads all of the parts required to get Ceph up and running with good options.

 Once complete you can then login to the first node: